 What is the Time Frame for Filing a Motorcycle Accident Claim in Austin TX?

 You have two years from the date of the crash to file a claim after your accident.
 This is a reasonable amount of time, but if you’re significantly injured, filing a claim might be low on the priority list for the first months.
-Keep in mind, your Austin motorcycle accident attorney will need time to build a compelling case for you, so don’t let too much time pass and risk not meeting the deadline.
+Keep in mind, your Austin motorcycle injury attorney will need time to build a compelling case for you, so don’t let too much time pass and risk not meeting the deadline.

 What kinds of Damages are Awarded for Motorcycle Accidents in Austin TX?